tribbitt/Bettery/README.md

 ## Features

-- **Auto-toggle Low Power Mode** when CPU or GPU usage crosses configurable thresholds
+- **Auto-toggle Low Power Mode** when CPU or GPU usage crosses custom thresholds
-- **Battery-level guard** — won't disable Low Power Mode if battery is too low
+- **Low Power Threshold** — won't disable Low Power Mode if battery is too low
-- **Dynamic menu-bar icon** — fills like the native battery indicator with state-aware colors (charging, saver, low-battery)
+- **Menu-bar icon** — fills like the native battery indicator with state-aware colors (charging, saver, low-battery).
+Plus a smiley! (that you can turn off)
 - **24-hour battery graph** — live samples overlaid on pmset history, color-coded by state with sleep hatching
-- **Appearance customization** — graph and fill colors, font, contrasty smiley overlay
+- **Customization** — graph and fill colors, font, contrasty smiley overlay
-- **Passwordless toggling** — one-time sudoers rule install so pmset runs silently

 ## Requirements